-Customer Experience Just recently I was asked to come into a small executive meeting with just twelve people to talk about customer service.
-With this intimate group, I wanted to be a little more interactive; a dialogue with the audience, versus a monologue or speech.
-At one point I had the executives split into two […]
+Customer Service Attitude Just recently, I was asked to come into a small executive meeting with just twelve people to talk about customer service.
+With this intimate group, I wanted to be a little more interactive, a dialogue with the audience, versus a monologue or speech.
+At one point, I had the executives split into […]

 The other example, as mentioned, also took place in a restaurant.
 This server wasn’t at all engaged with the guests.
 He was just going through the motions.
 It appeared that he didn’t really want to be there.
-There were several examples shared about how bad his customer service was.
+There are several examples of how bad his customer service was.
 He didn’t seem to care that the guests had to wait.
-There was a problem with one of the meals and he showed no urgency in getting it taken care of.
+There was a problem with one of the meals and he showed no urgency in taking care of it.
 Everyone was finished with their dinner when the problem entrée finally came out.
 And, then it was still wrong.
 There was no sincere apology or an offer to buy the guest a drink or dessert, let alone take the meal off of the check.
 The person sharing the example was so frustrated that he didn’t even care to argue about taking the meal off of the check.
 He just wanted to leave.

-After both stories were told, I emphasized that there was something in common between these two stories and asked them if they knew what it was.
+After hearing both stories, I emphasized that there was something in common between these two stories and asked them if they knew what it was.
 I said it all came down to one word.
-It didn’t take long before everyone realized what that one commonality was… Attitude.
+It didn’t take long before everyone realized what that one commonality was…

 In the example of the good service, it really was the attitude of the server.
 The server had a what-ever-it-takes attitude.
 He was pleasant and happy to serve his guests.